 The Biomedical Informatics program offers data planning and implementation services to researchers through database development and management; EMR data retrieval and cohort discovery; terminology services and training in the use of informatics research tools.

-The Biostatistics program enhances clinical and translational research by delivering statistical expertise to investigators in the form of statistical consultations; grant proposal preparation; study design/protocol development; statistical analysis plan preparation; and data analysis /interpretation.
+The Biostatistics, Epidemiology, and Research Design program enhances clinical and translational research by delivering statistical expertise to investigators in the form of statistical consultations; grant proposal preparation; study design/protocol development; statistical analysis plan preparation; and data analysis /interpretation.

 Clinical Research Center

-The CTSC Clinical Research Center (CCRC) provides clinical expertise for biomedical research studies.
-The research center is not only well-staffed with experienced clinical research nurses and research coordinators, but is also well-equipped and conveniently located on the UC Davis Medical Center campus.
+The CTSC Clinical Research Center provides clinical expertise for biomedical research studies.
+The research center is not only well-staffed with experienced clinical research nurses and research coordinators, but is also well-equipped and conveniently located on the UC Davis Health campus.

 Clinical Trials Office

-The Clinical Trials Office provides expertise, guidance, and hands-on support for UC Davis clinical trial investigators & staff.
-The group provides education and training; CRCs for hire; monitoring and quality assurance; budgets and billing; and help with FDA submissions.
+The Clinical Trials Office provides expertise, guidance, and hands-on support for UC Davis clinical trial investigators and staff.
+The group provides education and training; clinical research coordinators' for hire; monitoring and quality assurance; budgets and billing; and help with FDA submissions.

-The Community Engagement program connects health researchers with the community by providing education & training; community review board guidance; academic-community partnership formation; recruitment and retention of underserved populations; and health disparities resources.
+The Community Engagement program connects health researchers with the community by providing education and training; community review board guidance; academic-community partnership formation; recruitment and retention of underserved populations; and health disparities resources.

 The Research Ethics program supports the ethical conduct of research through promotion of education and deliberation about its ethical complexities.
 The program explores complex ethical questions at all stages of research; offers research ethics education; sponsors symposia to examine ethical and policy issues in translation science; and promotes scholarship that fosters trust in research.

 The overriding objective of the Translational Resources program is three-fold: